Articles on

 Death is used in Scripture in at least seven different ways. ln every case it has the thought of separation, but never extinction—as men think.
 (The Believer's Identification With the Death of Christ: Romans 6-7:1-6 by B. Anstey)

-In that earlier part of the epistle, it was Christ's death "for" sins (chap.
-4:25; 5:6, 8, etc.); here it is Christ's death "to" sin (chap.
+In that earlier part of the epistle, it was Christ's death "for" sins (Rom.
+4:25; 5:6, 8, etc.); here it is Christ's death "to" sin (Rom.
 6:10).
 His death "to" sin is not to make atonement, but to sever His connections with sin….God's Word carefully guards the glory of His Person as to this, stating that "in Him is no sin" (1 John 3:5).
 In which way then was the Lord connected with sin?
 It actually began the moment He entered this scene (an environment of sin) at His birth.
 In living here, He came into immediate contact with sin, and His holy nature repudiated it.
 (The Believer's Identification With the Death of Christ: Romans 6-7:1-6 by B. Anstey)

-Applying the principle of the federal headship of Christ to believers, we are entitled to view ourselves as separated from sin, and no longer part of that whole principle of life--even though we still have the sin-nature in us.
+Applying the principle of the federal headship of Christ to believers, we are entitled to view ourselves as separated from sin, and no longer part of that whole principle of life—even though we still have the sin-nature in us.
 We can say that we are "dead with Christ" (vs. 8), and thus, "dead to sin" (vs. 2).
 (The Believer's Identification With the Death of Christ: Romans 6-7:1-6 by B. Anstey)

 J. N. Darby Translation